 1⭐️ DNF Did not enjoy enough to continue.
 There were too many problems with this book’s fundamental building blocks: writing style, tone, plot, characters, and theme.
 I couldn’t find anything of merit to comment on.
 There was nothing that kept me reading.I will not recommend this book.

 3⭐️ This is a book that gave me a reason to continue reading.
 I did not have to force myself.
 There may have been some problematic aspects.
-Usually characters that lack well-defined purposes, there’s no hero’s journey, the story is lacking character arcs, plots that never resolve, or plots that don’t follow a conventional problem/solution outcome.
+Usually characters that lack well-defined internal conflict, or there’s no hero’s journey, or the story is lacking character arcs, or plots that never resolve, or plots that don’t follow a conventional problem/solution outcome.
 Maybe the pace is too slow or too meandering.
 Maybe there are plot holes or poorly researched topics discussed in the book.
 There might not be believable story components.
 Often times there are slight inaccuracies in the information presented, events portrayed, etc. Despite some of these flaws, I still wanted to know more.

 4⭐️ This is a book that was both enjoyable and satisfying.
 It still contains minor imperfections.
 The fundamental building blocks are nearly perfect.
 Some of the reasons this book didn’t get five stars are as follows: The voice might be awkward or there are problems with its ideas.
 Maybe there are a few characters I didn’t care for, but I liked the hero.
 Perhaps it wasn’t written as strongly as it could have been.
 Perhaps the book’s hero was incredible, entertaining, and addictive, but the backstory, story line, or some other aspect was a hard to believe.
 Maybe there wasn't enough internal conflict.
 My point is, this book had some things against it, but it still had a hell of a lot going for it.
 It’s still a great book, it just isn’t one of “the greats.”